s8acrine/nest-typeorm-mysql-walkthrough/README.md

 }
 ```

-## Setting up CRUD in our Profile Service
+## Setting up CRUD operations

-Thanks to the generate resource command, we have a full set of basic CRUD action set up in our controller:
+Thanks to the generate resource command, we have a full set of basic CRUD action methods scaffolded inside our service file.
+We need to make the neccessary updates to these methods, but much of the work has been done for us:

 ```typescript
 import { Injectable } from '@nestjs/common';